 As I mentioned, there've been quite a few outbreaks this year and most of them have been viruses that are spread through the contact with the virus and then contact with your mouth or your eyes.
 Okay.
 And it's typically with our hands.
 So we're grabbing something, we're touching something, we're shaking someone's hand.
 Cause I think that's why the fist bump has become a lot more popular lately.
 So we're trying to save ourselves there, but just recognize that it typically means that something's coming contact with our hands.
 And then we've touched our face or our eyes in particular to spread this disease.
 So the first answer for dealing with or avoiding the dividers is have good hand hygiene.
 You know, you should be washing your hands regularly with soap and warm soap and water, warm water and soap and, and just basically making sure you get a good, good wash of your hands.

-- 5 Bands of Different Power Levels: 5 different colors and clear weight indications are for 5 different power levels: yellow 5-15LB, red 15-35LB, black 30-60LB, purple 40-80LB, green 50-125LB.
-You can use only 1 band or 2 different bands at one time so as to get the power level you want while doing pull-ups or daily workout.
+- 5 Different Power Level Bands: 5 different colors and clear weight indications are for 5 different power levels: yellow 5-15LB, red 15-35LB, black 25-65LB, purple 35-85LB, green 55-125LB.
+You can use only 1 band or 2 different bands at one time to get the power level you want while doing pull-ups or daily workout.

-- GYM Assistance & Daily Workout: The bands kit is not only perfect for GYM assistance, like pull-ups, power lifting, push-ups, barbell assist and dumbbell assist; but also the best choice for daily workout.
+- GYM Assistance & Daily Workout: This resistance gym band kit is not only perfect for GYM assistance, like pull-ups, power lifting, push-ups, barbell assist and dumbbell assist; but also the best choice for daily workout.

-- Super- Portable with Free eBook: It comes with a storage bag, light weight and takes little space in your bag.
+- Super-Portable with Free eBook: This resistance band set comes with a storage bag, light weight and takes little space in your bag.
 Detail free eBook can be down to your mobile phone, doing exercise in anytime!
 You can take it at home, to gym, office or take it on your trip.
 With it you can do resistance band workouts wherever you go!

-- High-Plastic and Durable: All bands are made of heavy-duty material so as to avoid easy breakage or tearing.
-They are high-plastic and can be used for a longer time than other competitors in the market.
+- High-Plastic and Durable: All resistance bands from Odoland are made of heavy-duty material so as to avoid easy breakage or tearing.
+They are high-plastic and can be used for a longer time than other products in the market.

 Too often we don't take the time to wash our hands regularly but during this time when you know, these viruses are around, this is the time of year to really, really focus on keeping your hands clean and keeping them out of harm's way.
 I also am a big believer during this season of hand sanitizer.
 Again, anything else that's going to keep your hands clean is going to help.
 I'll tell you a story.
 I was actually in Hong Kong when the SARS virus came out and it was interesting because one of the guys I was traveling to Hong Kong with, he was from Singapore.
 He was really, really terrified of the SARS virus.
 He did not want to go to Hong Kong.
 But you know, we had to go for this business trip.
 So we get there and the disease at the time was somewhat consolidated in an area called Calloun.